Posted on: 12-03-2015 in Holborn Assets

 On the contrary, inflation, which is a problem in many emerging countries, is under control in South Africa.
 It fell to 4-year low in January with 4.4%, after staying around 6% for most of 2014.

 New Low in the Rand

 Besides the high unemployment, economists worry about South Africa’s negative trade balance and current account deficit at 6% of GDP, which requires foreign capital inflows to be financed.
-In January the trade deficit reached a new record after sharp drop in exports.
+In January the trade deficit reached a new record after a sharp drop in exports.
 The South African rand (ZAR) has recently dropped below its 2008 minimum.
-At more than 12 rand for a dollar it is weakest since 2002.
+At more than 12 rand for a dollar, it is weakest since 2002.
 This could help improve the trade balance and reduce current account deficit going forward.

-The main reasons for concern given by the rating agencies in their recent updates include high budget deficit, power supply issues and mining strikes.
+The main reasons for concern given by the rating agencies in their recent updates include the high budget deficit, power supply issues and mining strikes.
 On the other hand, they praise South Africa for strong political institutions, a floating exchange rate and an independent central bank.
 Earlier this week S&P said that the outlook is stable and they don’t expect to change the rating in the next 24 months.